How do we recognize sounds?

 Specialized neurons in the auditory system are activated by some sounds but not by others.
 We are interested to identify the cellular mechanisms that are responsible for this.
 We mainly investigate this in the auditory cortex, the inferior colliculus and the medial superior olive.

 (1) The medial superior olive (MSO) is the first nucleus where inputs from both ears meet.
-Neurons in the MSO act as coincidence detectors: if excitatory inputs from both ears arrives within a narrow temporal window, the EPSPs will sum and the neuron will fire.
-We investigate the specializations that allow these cells to do this with such precision.
+Neurons in the MSO act as coincidence detectors: if excitatory inputs from both ears arrive within a narrow temporal window, the EPSPs will sum and the neuron will fire.
+We investigate the specializations that allow these cells to do this with such precision, including the developmental processes that enable the matching of the properties of the inputs from both ears.

 We welcome enquiries about possible internships by enthusiastic masters students!